polkadot-fellows/RFCs/text/0031-corejam.md

 There are a number of Initial Validation requirements which the RcBA must do in order to ensure no time is wasted on further, possibly costly, computation.
 Since the same tests are done on-chain, then for a Block Author to expect to make a valid block these tests must be done prior to actually placing the Attestations in the Relay-chain Block Body.

 Firstly, any given Work Report must have enough signatures in the Attestation to be considered for Reporting on-chain.
-Only one Work Report may be considered for Reporting from each RcVG per block.
+Only one Work Report may be considered for Reporting from each RcBG per block.

 Secondly, any Work Reports introduced by the RcBA must be *Recent*, defined as having a `context.header_hash` which is an ancestor of the RcBA head and whose height is less than `RECENT_BLOCKS` from the block which the RcBA is now authoring.